Unique Save the Date Wording Ideas: How to Announce Your Big Day

 One of the most magical things about weddings is seeing all your family, friends, and other loved ones gathered together in one place.
-To ensure your favorite humans are standing with you on your big day, you want to get your save the dates out as early as possible.
+To make sure your favorite humans are standing with you on your big day, you want to get your save the dates out as early as possible.
 So what’s the next step on your soon-to-be-wed to-do list?
-Determine your save the date wording, and get the calendars of your loved ones blocked off — stat.
+Determine your unique save the date wording, and get the calendars of your loved ones blocked off — stat.

 When to Send a Save the Date